 Revamping Production and Policy Frameworks

-Using AI to reduce food waste has emerged as an innovative approach in the food production and retail industries.
+Using AI for food waste management has emerged as an innovative approach in the food production and retail industries.
 Through real-time monitoring, predictive analytics, and AI-driven systems, businesses can improve their demand forecasting, waste tracking, and supply chain management.
 These systems help align food production more closely with actual consumption patterns, therefore minimizing surplus food waste.

 Adopting a circular economy is another approach that businesses can use to keep natural resources in circulation.
 By fighting food waste with a circular economy, businesses can ensure that resources are fully utilized while potentially generating a new revenue stream from repurposed products.